top of page

 1 PM

-Midsummer Pole Ceremony with David Elliker-Vagsberg and Vasa Rosebuds, Tug of War
+Midsummer Pole Ceremony with Vasa Rosebuds and Fossegrimen

 2 PM